netgfx/phaser_modals/README.md

 Note: Currently there is a bug on Phaser < 2.4.4 with WebGL using the last texture used if an empty sprite is created, in order to fix this you can add: ``` innerModal.texture.baseTexture.skipRender = false; ```

-Note: Videos will loop while the modal is open.
+Note for Videos: Videos will loop while the modal is open.
 All videos will play on the event show and stop on the event hide.
 I'm working on a play button.
+For update it with updateModalValue, you need to pass the src of the video as value on the function, for example: 'assets/video/video1.mp4'.

 <br>Issue: https://github.com/photonstorm/phaser/issues/2176